 Vermont is the greenest state I have ever been in.

 The new track on which I will ride to Omya tomorrow.

 We ran by the Hammond Covered Bridge built in 1842, spanning Otter Creek, outside of Florence.

 Vermont is a land of contrast with plenty of green in every scene.

 The Rutland Railroad Middlebury station built in 1891.

 Former commuter rail staton in Middlebury.

-The Rutland Railroad New Haven Junction.
+The Rutland Railroad New Haven Junction station built in 1868.